ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ### Functional Description

-After recovering the event clock the Event Receiver demultiplexes the event stream to 8-bit distributed bus data and 8-bit event codes.
+After recovering the event clock the Event Receiver demultiplexes the event stream to  8-bit event codes and 8-bit distributed bus data.
 The distributed bus may be configured to share its bandwidth with time deterministic data transmission.